 Iowa Employment Lawyers Association (former board member)

 Iowa Association for Justice (Amicus Curiae Committee, Employment Law CLE Committee)

 American Association for Justice

 Iowa State Bar Association (Labor and Employment Law Section Council)

 Polk County Bar Association

-Polk County Women Attorneys (former board member)
+Polk County Women Attorneys (board member)